bertjiazheng/Structured3D/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
-      To download the dataset, please fill the <a href="https://forms.gle/LXg4bcjC2aEjrL9o8">agreement form</a> that indicate you agree to the <a href="https://drive.google.com/open?id=13ZwWpU_557ZQccwOUJ8H5lvXD7MeZFMa">Structured3D Terms of Use</a>.
+      To download the dataset, please fill the <a href="https://forms.gle/LXg4bcjC2aEjrL9o8">agreement form</a> that indicates you agree to the <a href="https://drive.google.com/open?id=13ZwWpU_557ZQccwOUJ8H5lvXD7MeZFMa">Structured3D Terms of Use</a>.
 After we receive your agreement form, we will provide download access to the dataset.
-We also provide the <a href="https://github.com/bertjiazheng/Structured3D">basic code</a> for for viewing the structure annotations of our dataset.
+We also provide the <a href="https://github.com/bertjiazheng/Structured3D">basic code</a> for viewing the structure annotations of our dataset.
     </p>
   </div>
 </div><br>